Why migrate to Drupal 8

 In terms of money: since the upgrade from Drupal 8 to Drupal 9 will take less time, it will take less money either.
 So allocate some money for the migration to Drupal 8 for 2020.

 Reason 2 - for those who want to avoid hustle with old versions' support

 Both Drupal 7 and Drupal 8 will reach the end of life in November 2021.
 That means the official Drupal Security Team won’t maintain these versions anymore and it won’t be in charge of keeping them secure.
 You must find someone who will at least support your website’s security so it doesn't get hacked.

 Having your website on Drupal 8 already, you’ll just take a nice relaxed stroll and migrate to Drupal 9 once it has a stable release.

 Reason 3 - for Drupal 6 websites’ owners

-Drupal 6 websites are quite vulnerable ones and we would advise moving to Drupal 8 as soon as possible even if Drupal 9 wasn’t about to be released.
+Drupal 6 websites are quite vulnerable ones and we would advise doing Drupal 8 upgrades as soon as possible even if Drupal 9 wasn’t about to be released.

 - No more features and improvements for Drupal 6.
 This version is literally stalled and it does the same to your business.